 I've tried to create this Greece 1 week itinerary to minimise your travel time, and maximise your overall experience.
 This Greece tour includes visits to ancient sites in Greece, beaches, and how to see the incredible Santorini sunset.

-Let's carry on and look at how should you get around?
+Let's carry on and look at how should you get around Greece.
 The logistics of travel between Greek islands in 7 days is something worthy of deeper consideration.

 Logistics and transportation for your Greece 7 days itinerary